by T. Mack

 For several minutes, the two considered each other.
 The man was curious, intrigued, and for the first time in a long time, not the slightest bit bored.
 The demon, for its part, was as stoic and emotionless as ever.

 “How have I done that to you?
-I haven’t seen you in more than 20 years.”
+I haven’t seen you in more than a decade.”

 “My power is your power.
 The more you have, the less I have.
 Your sins are my sins.
 The more you sin, the more I suffer.”